NeowayLabs/neowaylabs.github.io/_posts/2022-01-19-neoways-ml-platform.md

 The product and service cells are responsible for delivering value directly to the end customers.
 They need to be empowered to build and deliver customer value as quickly and independently as possible.
 Those cells are created to better serve the business domain requirements.

 On the other hand, the platform cells have two responsibilities.
-The first one is to simplify the use of complex technologies that require a high level of specialization, such as Kubernetes, Spark clusters, distributed systems, data lake, streaming platform, IAM, security, data warehouses, search engines.
+The first one is to simplify the use of complex technologies that require a high level of specialization, such as Kubernetes, Spark clusters, distributed systems, data lake, streaming platform, IAM, security, data warehouses, search engines...
 The list goes on.

 The second responsibility is to prevent business cells from building multiple solutions for solved problems across the company.
 When a problem that is common for several teams pop up, the platform cells act to create a single solution that solves the problem more efficiently thinking in the long term.